coresmart/persistencejs/README.md

 A `QueryCollection` has the following methods:

 * `filter(property, operator, value)`
-  returns a new `QueryCollection` that adds a filter, filtering a certain property based on an operator and value.
+  Returns a new `QueryCollection` that adds a filter, filtering a certain property based on an operator and value.
 Supported operators are '=', '!=', '<', '<=', '>' and '>='.
 Example: `.filter('done', '=', true)`
 * `order(property, ascending)`
-  returns a new `QueryCollection` that will order its results by the property specified in either an ascending (ascending === true) or descending (ascending === false) order.
+  Returns a new `QueryCollection` that will order its results by the property specified in either an ascending (ascending === true) or descending (ascending === false) order.
+* `limit(n)`
+  Returns a new `QueryCollection` that limits the size of the result set to `n` items.
+Useful for pagination.
+* `skip(n)`
+  Returns a new `QueryCollection` that skips the first `n` results.
+  Useful for pagination.
 * `prefetch(rel)`
-  returns a new `QueryCollection` that prefetches entities linked through relationship `rel`, note that this only works for one-to-one and many-to-one relationships.
+  Returns a new `QueryCollection` that prefetches entities linked through relationship `rel`, note that this only works for one-to-one and many-to-one relationships.
 * `list(tx, callback)`
-  asynchronously fetches the results matching the formulated query.
+  Asynchronously fetches the results matching the formulated query.
   Once retrieved, the callback function is invoked with an array of entity objects as argument.
 * `add(obj)`
-  adds object `obj` to the collection.
+  Adds object `obj` to the collection.
 * `remove(obj)`
-  removes object `obj` from the collection.
+  Removes object `obj` from the collection.

 Query collections are returned by: